Known limitations for using a PostgreSQL database as a source include:

 pglogical.replicate_ddl_commandthat allows DDL to be run on both the source database and replica at a consistent point.
 The user running this command on the source must already exist on the replica.

 In order to replicate data for new tables, you must use the

-The SEQUENCE states (for example, last_value) on the new Cloud SQL destination might vary from the source SEQUENCE states.
+last_value) on the new Cloud SQL destination might vary from the source

 Database Migration Service doesn't support migrating from read replicas that are in recovery mode.

-Database Migration Service doesn't support AWS RDS sources where the AWS SCT extension pack is applied.
+Database Migration Service doesn't support Amazon RDS sources where the AWS SCT extension pack is applied.

 If other extensions and procedural languages exist in the source database, or if their versions aren't supported, then when you test or start the migration job, it will fail.